kevinfengcs88/leetcode/README.md

 2. [ReverseInteger](#ReverseInteger)

 ## [TwoSum](TwoSum.java)
-Two Sum is the quintessential introduction to the hash table (often called hash map in programming languages).
-I've written up two solution, one of which is the naive approach to the problem, solving it in O(n<sup>2</sup>) time.
+Two Sum is the quintessential hash table (often called hash map in programming languages) introduction problem.
+I've written up two solutions, one of which is the naive approach to the problem, solving it in O(n<sup>2</sup>) time.
 The other is the more optimal approach, solving it in linear, or O(n) time.
 In Two Sum, you are given an array of integer values, `nums`, and a target value, `target`.
 The goal is to return indices of the two numbers from `nums` such that they add up to `target`.

 In the naive approach, we simply perform a doubly-nested for-loop that iterates over every combination of two indices, until we find two that add up to the target in question.
 We store these two indices in an array of length 2 and return it.
 Though quite fast for small input sizes, this becomes much slower, very quickly (exponentially slower).